E-resources and opportunities for City Law School students, but everyone is welcome!

 These databases are available to City Law School students.
-They are arranged in A to Z order and categorised either as general or specialised.
-Users will usually need their I.T. or library logins to connect.
+They are arranged alphabetically and categorised into generalised or specialised.
+Most databases will require the user's City or library login to access them.

 This service hosts the Family Court Reports, Duckworth's Matrimonial Property & Finance and Hershman and McFarlane: Children Law & Practice.